eurucamp/2012.jrubyconf.eu/README.md

 jrubyconf.eu Website README
 ===========================

-In this repository you'll find the website for eurucamp 2012.
+In this repository you'll find the website for JRubyConf EU.

 Install
 -------